gitnob/pd_to_zynthian_oram/README.md

 ```
 ln -s /usr/local/src/CUSTOM_DIRECTORY/gen/bin/NAME_OF_YOUR_LV.lv2 /zynthian/zynthian-plugins/lv2/
 ```
+This makes your new lv2 plugin available for Zynthian.

-After this you have to "Search For Engines" once to make your new plugin available in the long engines list.
+After this you have to "Search For Engines" once to make your new plugin available in the long engines list of the webconf page.

 This way, if you're still developing your lv2 plugin, the changes are automatically available in zynthian.